waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Level Caps:** 0 badges: 12, 1 badge: 21, 2 badges: 24, 3 badges: 35.
 - **HM Field Use:** HMs must be taught to a Pokémon to enable field use.
 FLY cannot be used indoors.
 - **EXP.
 All:** Distributes EXP to all non-fainted party members.
 Pokémon at the level cap gain no actual EXP.

-## III.
-Active Plans & Hypotheses
-- **Primary Plan:** Disrupt Team Rocket's operations in Saffron City.
-- **Current Objective:** Systematically clear all 11 floors of Silph Co., find the CARD KEY, and defeat the boss.

 ## IV.
 World Knowledge Graph Manual Entry Checklist (v6 - Revised)
 *To be used when `wkg_manager_agent_v2` is non-functional.*